 What is a normal amount of t-shirts to own?

-For most people, 14 – 25 is a reasonable number of t-shirts, based on laundry routine and climate.
-Minimalists or capsule wardrobe t-shirt druggies land around 10 – 14, while active cultures may need many redundant everyday t-shirts.
+For most people, 14–25 t-shirts is a reasonable number, based on laundry routine and climate.
+Minimalists or capsule wardrobe fans land around 10–14, while active people may need a few extra everyday t-shirts.

 What is the 3-3-3 rule for clothing?